ThomasMorrierBompoint/beeye-front-end-challenge/front-end/README.md

 ### Problems encountered
 - To be honest I was a litle overwhelmed by the amount of data.
+  - More precisely I had a hard time figuring out how I would fetch the data without affecting the user experience.
+  - I'm not totally happy with the out come.
+    - I'll cache the data if I have time as a quick fix.
+    - I would rather display last season first, lock the user in that view while the rest is loading.
   - I've work with API's before but I kind of forgot how much time it takes to get very confortable with the data flow.
 - Vuex logger is very slow because of (deepCopy function), took me a while to figure it out.
   - Quick fix Const TOTAL_SEASONS, MAX_TOP_PLAYERS, MAX_ROW are reduce in DEV mode.